rwieruch/blog_robinwieruch_content/why-frameworks-matter.md

 That's it for the implementation of the three steps.
 First, retrieve the value from the input field, Second, perform an asynchronous request with the value to retrieve the list from a result from the Hacker News API.
 And third, append the list and item elements to your DOM.

 Last but not least, there is one crucial part missing.
-You shouldn't forget to remove the list from the DOM before requesting a new list from the API and appending it to the DOM.
+You shouldn't forget to remove the list from the DOM when requesting a new list from the API.
 Otherwise, the new result from the search request will just be appended to your previous result in the DOM.

 {{< highlight javascript "hl_lines=2 8 9 10 11 12 13 14" >}}
 function onSearch() {